-The Benedictine Dunster Priory was established in around 1100, of which The Priory Church of St George, dovecote and tithe barn remain today, in the center of the village.
+Other incredible buildings and structures include those of the Benedictine Dunster Priory, established around 1100.
+The Priory Church of St George, Dovecote, and Tithe Barn are all components that remain today in the center of the village.

 Dunster by Candlelight

 Every year, the village hosts an enchanting event in December to help everyone get in the Christmas spirit.
-For two evenings (coming up in 2017 – December Friday the 1st, 5pm-9pm and Saturday the 2nd, 4pm-9pm) the village is lit by lanterns and candlelight, with various entertainment laid on.
-The various little shops make for great Christmas presents for all the family.
+Through this celebration, the village is lit by lanterns and candlelight, with various acts and entertainment.
+Traders stay open into the evening, perfect for a bit of Christmas shopping.

 Self Catering Accommodation in Dunster

 After all of that, you may well be on the hunt to find somewhere to come and stay so you can explore all of Dunster’s delights yourself!
 If you are looking for somewhere to stay right in the heart of the village, these cottages below are within an easy walk to the center.